Changissnz/my_thoughts_on_AI__07-17-2026/README.md

 group.

-And then that one bastard from Japan, Masayoshi Son, was coming out and saying that people challenging the A.I. capital funding machine were essentially blasphemists, in other words, heretics against the world economic order.
+And then that one bastard from Japan, Masayoshi Son, was coming out and saying that people challenging the A.I. capital funding machine are essentially blasphemers, in other words, heretics against the world economic order.
 Today, I read an article about Masayoshi Son saying how the "AI bubble" isn't real.
 I wanted to personally ask him:

 """